LuisFloresV/Json-script-tool/README.md

-# Script tool to write a JSON file
+# Script tool to write JSON and CSV files

 ## General info
 Easy tool to make GET Requests to an API and write JSON and CSV files passing search parameters through the console.